DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Additional Experimental Details

 \subsection{Detail of results on VTAB-1K datasets}

 In Table \ref{tab:vtab_detail}, we provide the results of DoRAN in detail for each dataset in the VTAB-1K domain.
 Compared to DoRA, DoRAN delivers consistent improvements across all datasets and achieves state-of-the-art results on nearly all of them—except for CIFAR100 and sNORB-ele—while requiring only a modest increase in parameters.
-This highlights the benefit of sharing information across attention heads.
+This highlights the benefit of sharing query and value matrices and using noise, as shown in Section \ref{section: theory}.